 His mentors were John Grinder, Richard Bandler, Leslie Cameron-Bandler, Judith DeLozier, Robert Dilts, David Grdon, Michael Lebeau, Scout Lee Gunn and Todd Epstein.
 Connirae and Steve Andreas, Linda Sommerand Charlotte Bretto were teachers with whom Dick studied NLP.
-Steve, John Grinder and Carol Lankton taught him hypnosis.

-Allow the unconscious to surface.
+"The unconscious is always positive.
+Allow the unconscious to surface."

 Between the countless hours outside the session’s room, Dick and I had conversations.
 I was curious to learn about the Vipassana on which the principal of awareness in NLP is based.

 “I am in awe of Goenkaji and his teachings, for it is through Vipassana that I experienced the mystic, magic and gained a deeper understanding of prayer.
 Vipassana opened doors to an experiential level giving deeper insight and meaning to prayer.”
-Dick McHugh said bearing a courteous tone, his eyes filled with esteem as he spoke about Goenkaji.
+Dick said bearing a courteous tone, his eyes filled with esteem as he spoke about Goenkaji.
 “BE AWARE”, he said in a deep voice aping Goenkaji.

-`Sipping on the green tea, that was beginning to turn cold, Dick continued, “I took a course given by Tony DeMello at the Sadhana Institute for Pastoral Counselling, founded by Tony himself.
+`Sipping on the green tea, that was beginning to turn cold, Dick continued, “I took a course given by Tony de Mello at the Sadhana Institute for Pastoral Counselling, founded by Tony himself.
 Years went by, strongly securing our friendship.”
 Taking a pause, he added, “Tony was a good man, a noble friend and my boss.”

 The sudden demise of Fr.
-Anthony D’mello was deeply mourned.
+Anthony de Mello was deeply mourned.
 Fr.
 Anthony was an integral part both of Dick McHugh’s life and Sadhana Center.
 This loss changed the course of Dick’s mission and he returned to the USA where he studied and worked hard to get his PhD in Clinical Psychology.
 NLP became his mission and he gave seminars and taught all around the United States, Ireland and kept coming to India to conduct programs in NLP.

-Love is 100% participation in life.
-Know that the one you love will be taken away from you; know that if you love, your heart will be broken Also, know that everything you hold dear is changing,
+"Love is 100% participation in life.
+Know that the one you love will be taken away from you; know that if you love, your heart will be broken.
+Also, know that everything you hold dear is changing,

-is impermanent and will die.
+is impermanent and will die." - Fr.

-- Fr.
 Richard 'Dick' McHugh S.J.
 PhD.